wikimedia/mediawiki-tools-cli/internal/cmd/docker/long/mwdd_shellbox.md

 Shellbox is a library for command execution, and also a server and client for remote command execution.
 Shellbox is usable starting with MediaWiki 1.36.

-Different shellbox services include different libraries for different usecaes.
+Different shellbox services include different libraries for different use cases.

 The services provided by this command current make use of the Wikimedia Foundation pre built containers https://docker-registry.wikimedia.org/wikimedia/mediawiki-libs-shellbox/tags/